Get insider access

 5. Audio-Technica

 Audio-Technica is a Japanese brand with a wide selection of headphones and other audio products like microphones and turntables.
 They're perhaps best known for the M-Series headphones, closed-back studio headphones for professional use.
 This lineup includes many options, and it's not always obvious which model provides the best value for the price, especially because the differences are small between each tier.
-However, their best products are go-to's for audiophiles and audio professionals, who laud them for their build and sound quality.
+However, the best Audio-Technica products are go-to's for audiophiles and audio professionals, who laud them for their build and sound quality.
 In addition to the M-Series, they produce active noise cancelling and Bluetooth models for when you're out and about, but we haven't tested as many of them.

 The best Audio-Technica headphones we've tested are the Audio-Technica ATH-M50x.
 These closed-back headphones have a wired design and a very well-balanced sound profile.
 There's a bit of overemphasis in the bass range that adds extra punch and warmth to the audio, but they're still suitable for various genres.
 If you're a DJ, they're a popular pick, and if you're just looking for studio headphones, these will be sure to please.
 They're well-built and have a comfortable fit, although their big ear cups and wide headband make them bulkier than other models from this manufacturer.
 For a similar sound with the option of Bluetooth, the Audio-Technica ATH-M50xBT2 give you the flexibility of wired or wireless audio.
 If you're looking for a cheaper wired-only option, the Audio-Technica ATH-M20x are worth considering in the budget range, although they aren't as sturdy, and their sound isn't as well-balanced as the M50x.
-For an open-back option, consider the Audio-Technica ATH-R70x.
-They lack a lot of low-bass, but they make up for it with a lightweight build and a wide passive soundstage.

 See our review